Part of setting up a child-centered classroom is taking the time to organize materials so that children can easily find where they belong.

 I want the children to be able to put toys in baskets and baskets on shelves without having to rely on teacher directives.
 I am still working on the labeling process in this classroom and although I don’t have all the baskets labeled, the children will at least know which shelf to put each basket back on after playing.

-Do you have any tips for labeling or organizing shelves and baskets to share?This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Do you have any tips for labeling or organizing shelves and baskets to share?This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!